The Crash Course of Life

 She’s enriched my life in many ways.

 In the meantime, Snowflake, I’m gonna miss you.
-You were sweeter and more funny than I knew a chicken could be.
+You were sweeter and funnier than I knew a chicken could be.
 Thanks for sharing your short life with me.
 RIP.